ibm-cloud-docs/framework-financial-services/vpc/learn/vpc-architecture-overview.md

 ## Architecture diagram
 {: #vpc-arch-diagram}

+## VPC reference architecture with only private access
+{: #edge-vpc-architecture}

 ![High-level VPC reference architecture for {{site.data.keyword.cloud_notm}} for Financial Services](../images/vpc-high-level/vpc-high-level-fsv2.0.1.svg){: caption="High-level VPC reference architecture for {{site.data.keyword.cloud_notm}} for Financial Services" caption-side="bottom"}

 Central to the architecture are two VPCs, which provide for separation of concerns between provider management functionality and consumer workloads.

 Management VPC
-:   Provides compute, storage, and network services to enable the application application provider's administrators to monitor, operate, and maintain the environment.
+:   Provides compute, storage, and network services to enable the application provider's administrators to monitor, operate, and maintain the environment.

 Workload VPC
 :   Provides compute, storage, and network services to support hosted applications and operations that deliver services to the consumer.